pdkarhnak/marfs-mustang-devel/src/mustang/README.md

 wait to enqueue tasks based on other threads' ability to dequeue tasks.

 By default, output and logging files will be named based on timestamps recorded at the beginning of the program run.
 This is the recommended usage so that logs and output files (i.e., files detailing hashtable contents) from multiple runs may be kept without being overwritten.

 # Bugs

-As of the current version (1.2.1), there appear to be some issues with the cache interface logging some "false positive" cache hits.
-The current version will, as an optimization, check for a cache miss on a given object ID before deciding to put the ID in the output hashtable (and cache for future reference) or skip the object ID (trusting that the output hashtable already contains that ID).
-"False positive" cache hits, therefore, mean that an output hashtable will contain _fewer_ entries than there are actual unique objects in the target(s).
-This is a "small" bug (affecting about 0.064% of cases in an average run for a non-trivial target) but is nonetheless problematic.
-For MUSTANG 1.2.1, the average cache capacity argument has thus been reduced from 16 to 2, which testing suggests produces high performance while avoiding issues with object ID undercounts as are present in larger cache capacity values.
+## Versions < 1.2.2

+All versions which use `strncmp()` in the hashtable `verify_original()` and ID cache `id_cache_probe()` prior to patches in version 1.2.2 are liable to "false positives" when checking whether object IDs already exist in the hashtable and ID cache.
+Version 1.2.2 fixes this by adding 1 to the third argument in `strncmp()` to ensure that the null byte is also included in the comparison.

+## Version 1.1.0

+This version enforced a _very soft_ limit on how many threads "could run at one time."
+Version 1.1.0 limit the number of threads which could be "active" (performing "useful" traversal work) simultaneously, but did _not_ limit the number of threads which could concurrently exist to begin with.
+For large workloads, especially those with directories or namespaces with many immediate child directories or namespaces, enough threads could be created that system threading limits were violated.
+Version 1.2.x was written to fix these problems; thus, Version 1.1.0 is deprecated and no longer actively maintained.

+## Version 1.0.0

+This version used a purer "recursive" strategy in that one thread was created for every new directory and namespace.
+For large workloads (targets containing many directories and namespaces), MUSTANG 1.0.0 quickly created a number of threads that tripped system threading limits.
+Versions 1.1.0 and 1.2.x were written to address this problem (1.2.x more effectively does); Version 1.0.0 is thus deprecated and no longer actively maintained.

 # Acknowledgments

 This work would not be possible without Garrett Ransom and Dave Bonnie, who served as mentors during initial development from May 2024--August 2024 at Los Alamos National Laboratory.

 # Universal Release